Reazy-ai/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-scripts for init files, variables and expansion
+scripts for init files, variables and expansions